 The market value of vessels in our fleet on the regional and global markets is subject to fluctuations.
 These depend in part on the general economic and market conditions affecting the ferry industry, competition from other ferry companies, the supply of similar vessels, the price of new vessels, government regulations, the development of other means of transportation, and technological advancements.
 It should be expected that the fair market value of our vessels will fluctuate.
 In addition, as vessels grow older, they generally decline in value.
-The design and specifications of the vessels in our fleet may limit the potential usage of the vessels in different regions and on different routes, which in turn may have an adverse effect on the potential value of our traditional ferries, cargo vessels and high-speed ferries.
+The design and specifications of the vessels in our fleet may limit the potential usage of the vessels in different regions and on different routes, which in turn may have an adverse effect on the potential value of the fleet.
+In part, the introduction of the new high-speed ro-pax ferries could adversely affect the market value of our traditional ferries, cargo vessels and high-speed ferries.